JamieBort/Learning-Directory/Postman/LearningPostman/MakingAPICallsWithPostman.md

-# README Making API Calls
+# Making API Calls With Postman

 Notes for making api calls. from the first video.